Zach Bryan sets new attendance record at Intrust Bank Arena

 Bryan’s sold-out show hosted 16,172 fans, setting a new attendance record for a single-concert event.

-“Achieving this milestone makes Zach Bryan the highest attended show in INTRUST Bank Arena’s 13-year history,” said INTRUST Bank Arena.
+“Achieving this milestone makes Zach Bryan the highest attended show in Intrust Bank Arena’s 13-year history,” said arena said in a statement.

 In addition to the attendance record, Intrust Bank Arena says Bryan’s concert also produced the highest-grossing food and beverage sales and highest-grossing merchandise sales for a single-concert event by any artist/event in the Arena’s history.